raul23/Darth-Vader-RPi/docs/main_config.rst

             }
           }

-Let's take a look at twho GPIO channels found in the configuration file:
+Let's take a look at two GPIO channels found in the configuration file:

 .. code-block:: python
    :caption: **Example:** GPIO channels for the lightsaber button and LEDs